Texas a linchpin in Biden's Super Tuesday strategy

 On the campaign trail, Biden often makes the point that he alone among the field can deliver votes in states that went for Trump in 2016.
 His campaign said that is true for Texas – a state Democrats have long sought to make competitive nationally.

-That’s part of Biden’s pitch to potential endorser in the state.
+That is part of Biden’s pitch to potential endorsers in the state.
 He has already gained a few notable ones, including U.S. Representative Eddie Bernice Johnson, the senior member of the Texas congressional delegation.

-Jim Henson, a political scientist at the University of Texas-Austin, said the race in the state remains fluid and that Biden’s current advantages could fade over time.
+Jim Henson, a political scientist at the University of Texas-Austin, said the race in the state remains fluid and that Biden’s current advantages could fade.

 Sanders, for instance, shows considerable strength with Latinos, and Warren is considered to have the biggest organization in the state.